Hi, I’m Felix Youngman

 As Senior Portfolio Manager at GIZ, I oversee more than 30 projects operating in 23 countries, multiple governance systems, and with a diverse donor base.
-My work sits at the intersection of strategy and execution: translating high-level political agendas into workable delivery structures, managing organisational risk, and keeping senior stakeholders aligned through change.
+My work sits at the intersection of strategy and execution: translating high-level political agendas into delivery structures, managing organisational risk, and keeping senior stakeholders aligned through change.
 I advise leadership at one of the world’s largest international cooperation agencies on portfolio performance and institutional transformation.

 Earlier in my career I held coordination roles in Brussels and southern Africa, working across regional institutions, government ministries, and civil society.
 These experiences shaped my practical understanding of how decisions actually get made in complex, multinational systems.